-When the crews go visit the children they dress them up as Superheroes, because that is what Love Your Melon views them as.
-For a few hours the superheroes are allotted a break from the hospital beds, and are greeted with a lot of love and laughter.
+When the crews go visit the children they dress them up as Superheroes, because that is how Love Your Melon views them, says La Vitola and Domingo For a few hours the superheroes are allotted a break from the hospital beds, and are greeted with a lot of love and laughter.

 “However, it was emotionally draining,” said La Vitola.
 “You could see how the children were wanting to escape from that reality, as well you saw the family of the child and they were so exhausted but so grateful.”